Shammuramat

-Shammuramat was immortalized in later literary tradition as the legendary warrior-queen and heroine Semiramis, a half-divine daughter of the goddess Derceto and the wife of Ninus, the legendary founder of Nineveh and the Assyrian Empire.
-Among the legendary feats ascribed to Semiramis were securing victory during a siege of the city of Bactra, the foundation of Babylon, and the invention of a type of pants later popular among the Medes and Persians.
-Numerous parallels can be drawn between the historical Shammuramat and the legendary Semiramis.
+Shammuramat was immortalized in later Persian, Levantine and Greco-Roman literary tradition as the legendary Assyrian warrior-queen and heroine Semiramis, a half-divine daughter of the Aramean goddess Atargatis and the wife of the fictional Ninus, the legendary and mythical founder of Nineveh and the Assyrian Empire.
+Among the legendary feats ascribed to Semiramis were securing victory during a siege of the city of Bactra, the foundation of Babylon, and the invention of a type of pants/trousers later popular among the Medes, Persians and Parthians.
+Numerous parallels can be drawn between the historical Shammuramat and the legendary Semiramis whose feats are mythical rather than historical.
+Semiramis and Shammuramat are both still used as popular given names for girls among the Assyrian people today.